Elaphe hodgsoni

-Elaphe hodgsoni, the Hodgson's rat snake, is a species of snake in the family Colubridae.
-The species is found in parts of Asia around the Himalayas.
+Elaphe hodgsoni, also known commonly as Hodgson's rat snake and the Himalayan trinket snake, is a species of snake in the family Colubridae.
+The species is native to parts of Asia around the Himalayas.

 Etymology

 The specific name, hodgsoni, is in honor of British naturalist Brian Houghton Hodgson.

 Description

-It grows to 4 feet in total length, including a tail 9 inches (23 cm) long.
+E. hodgsoni grows to 4 feet in total length, including a tail 9 inches (23 cm) long.
 It is brownish-olive above, with most of the scales black-edged.
 The young have blackish cross bands.
 Its lower parts are yellowish, with the outer part of the margin of each ventral shield blackish.

 Its rostral is as deep as it is broad, and visible from above.
 The suture between the internasals is much shorter than that between the prefrontals.
 Its frontal is as long as its distance from the end of the snout or a little shorter, and shorter than the parietals.
 The loreal is longer than deep, and often united with the prefrontal.
 It has one large preocular (a small subocular below the preocular is rarely present) and two postoculars.
 Temporals are 2+2 or 2+3.
 Normally there are 8 upper labials, the fourth and fifth entering the eye, and 5 lower labials in contact with the anterior chin shields.
 The anterior chin shields are as long as the posterior chin shields or a little longer.
 The dorsal scales are in 23 rows, feebly keeled on the posterior part of the body.
 Ventrals 233–246; anal divided; subcaudals 79–90.